kpmoran-teaching/kpmoran-teaching.github.io/docs/syllabus.md

 There is no required textbook for this course, however, useful reading materials will be posted to the [course schedule page](../schedule/) that supplement the class lectures and will serve as appropriate reference material.

-*All course materials will either be freely available online, or available as a PDF on Ed Discussions.*
+*All course materials will either be freely available online, or available as a PDF on [Ed Discussions](https://edstem.org).*

 ### <u>Course Communication</u>

 #### Communication Policies

-If you have a general question about an assignment or course content, first check the [Piazza](https://mymason.gmu.edu/) Course Q/A Thread to see if someone has already answered your question.
-If not, post your question in the Q/A thread, where your question will be answered either by other students or the course staff.
+If you have a general question about an assignment or course content, first check the [Ed Discussions](https://edstem.org) Course Q/A Thread to see if someone has already answered your question.
+If not, post your question in the Q/A thread (under the appropriate heading), where your question will be answered either by other students or the course staff.
 For questions about grades or other matters, please contact the TA and instructor by email.

-*Students must use their MasonLive email account for University communications.
+*Students must use their GMU email account for University communications.
 Per University policy, I cannot respond to messages sent from a non-Mason email address.
-See the [MasonLive webpage](http://masonlive.gmu.edu/) for more information.*
+See the [GMU Email webpage](https://mail.gmu.edu) for more information.*

 #### Office Hours

 Office hours are *typically* times that we commit to being in our office, door open, first come, first served.
-However, this fall, due to the virtual format of this course, office hours will be held virtually via Zoom at the times indicated for each instructor.
+However, this fall, due to potential concerns around the Delta variant of COVID-19, office hours will be held in a Hybrid format, both virtually via Zoom, and in-person in the instructors office, at the times indicated for each instructor.
 If you cannot make the scheduled office hours, we are happy to make appointments.
 We will inform the class if we need to miss office hours.

 ---------

 <br>

-## Virtual Course Structure
+## Course Structure

 ### <u>Course Modality</u>

-This is an online course that will combine synchronous and asynchronous elements, meaning that we will meet together on Zoom at designated a time each week, and the rest of the week’s activities and discussions will be completed according to your own schedule via Piazza.
+This is an in-person course that will combine synchronous and asynchronous elements, meaning that we will meet together in person at designated a time each week, and the rest of the week’s activities and discussions will be completed according to your own schedule via [Ed Discussions](https://edstem.org).
 All important due dates will be listed on the [Course Schedule](../schedule/).
-All work will be submitted via Piazza (for discussions) or OneDrive (for the course project) unless otherwise noted by the instructor.
+All work will be submitted via [Ed Discussions](https://edstem.org) (for discussions/quizzes) or Blackboard (for assignments) unless otherwise noted by the instructor.

+*Note in the unlikely event that we need to pivot to online learning during the semester, I have a contingency plan for this that is detailed the [course contingencies](../syllabus/#course-contingencies) section of the syllabus.*

-#### Virtual Lecture Format
+#### Lecture Format

-Given that our course will be virtual this Fall, and that we are scheduled to meet for over 2.5 hours, lectures in this course will be dynamic in nature.
-I envision that for most classes lectures will generally only occupy about 1/2 of the class time.
-It is my belief that lectures longer than this become counterproductive in this virtual format.
-The remainder for each class will be utilized either for (1) interactive group activities (2) will allow time for collaboratively working on the course project, or (3) will be reserved for tech talks.
-We will utilize the Breakout Room feature of Zoom in order to conduct interactive sessions.
-(See the course [technology requirements](../syllabus/#technology-requirements))
+Given that we are scheduled to meet for over 2.5 hours, lectures in this course will be dynamic in nature.
+For most classes we will have two topics to cover, and I will provide a 15 minute break during the middle of class.
+Lectures on course concepts will often be followed up with in-class activities.
+Please bring a laptop or other personal computing device to class so that you can participate in the interactive quizzes and in-class activities (See the course [technology requirements](../syllabus/#technology-requirements)).

-#### Virtual Class Etiquette
+#### Class Etiquette

-Given that our class meetings will be virtual, it also means we have to be more mindful and considerate so that we can create a fun but conducive learning environment for everyone.
+Given the current state of spread the Delta variant of COVID-19, it means we have to be more mindful and considerate so that we can create a fun but safe and conducive learning environment for everyone.
 To foster this environment, I ask the following:

-* *Microphones are muted during lecture.* If there is a question, please feel free to raise it in the chat window or raise your hand such that I can call on you at the next opportune time.
-* *If you choose not to have your camera turned on, please have a photo of yourself on your Zoom profile.* It helps me to teach to your lovely faces, rather than black squares with names in them .
+* *Masks are required during class.* As long as GMU mask policy remains in place, masks will be required in the classroom during class.
+To ensure the safety of all students, I am asking that there not be any eating or drinking during class lectures.
+I will provide a 15 minute break during lecture where you will have an opportunity to eat/drink outside of the classroom.
+Please refer to [GMU's safe return to campus page](https://www2.gmu.edu/safe-return-campus) for FAQs and more information.
-* *Group in-class assignments will be done in breakout rooms.* This is a time to have your microphones unmuted and to engage with your fellow classmates (and of course counts towards your participation grade).
+* *Certain lectures will have in-class activities to help demonstrate concepts* This is a time to work with your classmates and prove out ideas that are taught in the course.
-* *Reactions, comments, and feedback are welcome (if not encouraged) as you feel moved by my lectures or questions raised by other students!* I want class to be fun and engaging.
-But please keep it cordial and respectful.
+* *If you have a question during lecture, please raise your hand* I am happy to answer questions, but please keep it cordial and respectful.

-#### Asynchronous Discussions

-During certain weeks lectures, Discussion Questions will be assigned that you will need to respond to on Piazza.
-The responses to these discussion questions will always be due on Friday by 11:59PM following the lecture during which they were assigned.
+* *Please silence an cellular phones or other devices in class* This will help to ensure a respectful environment for all.

 ### <u>Readings</u>

-We will have readings from the textbooks [Krug](https://gmu.bncollege.com/shop/BNCB_TextbookDetailView?displayStoreId=15552&urlRequestType=Base&catalogId=10001&productId=600006043692&langId=-1&partNumber=MBS_1393944&storeId=15552&sectionId=97570375&item=N) and [Norman](https://gmu.bncollege.com/shop/BNCB_TextbookDetailView?displayStoreId=15552&urlRequestType=Base&catalogId=10001&productId=600005982489&langId=-1&partNumber=MBS_1393182&storeId=15552&sectionId=97570375&item=N).
-Additionally, several readings will be chapters from other books, which will be available electronically through Piazza.
+There will be reference materials and readings that accompany various lectures.
 All readings are listed in the [Course Schedule](../schedule/).
 Material covered in the readings may appear in the midterm and final exams.

-I expect you to read the relevant material **before** class meetings.
+In general, I suggest reading relevant material **before** class meetings.
 The lectures may not cover all material from the readings and will often include material not found in the readings.
 So both reading and attending are important to your success in this class.

 ---------